gallardo-seq/MrHAMER2/README.md

 | Long-read sequences | Folder containing FASTQ files or a single concatenated FASTQ file. |
 | Reference genome | FASTA file containing the reference genome. |
 | Target BED file | A BED file containing the chromosome, start and end coordinate and the name of all amplicons.|
 | Medaka Model file | A tar.gz file that provides the model for Medaka processing.
 NOTE: The medaka model file for R10.4 chemistry with e8.2 pores at 400 bps speed is provided.
-For more information on Medaka models, see [here] [medaka_model_info].
-If a different model is needed, please download from [here] [medaka_model_download].
+For more information on Medaka models, see [medaka model info].
+If a different model is needed, please download from [medaka model download].

 ### Config File
 Before starting the pipeline, confirm the following varibles are correct in the config.yml file: